MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-calibrate-HL2.md

 2. Select **+** to view all apps, if **Settings** isn't pinned to **Start**.

     >[!NOTE]
-    >To select something on the Holographic **Start** menu, touch the button with your index finger.
+    >To select something on the holographic **Start** menu, just touch the item with your index finger.

 3. Select **Settings**.